jfm15/ContourHuggingHeatmaps/README.md

  --annotations {cephalometric_data_directory}/AnnotationsByMD/
 ```

-1.2 Performing temperature scaling on the model saved in the previous step using the following command.
+1.2 Perform temperature scaling on the model saved in the previous step using the following command.
 The model with the best Estimated Calibration Error (ECE) score will be saved at ContourHuggingHeatmaps/output/cephalometric/cephalometric_scaled_model.pth.

 ```